Farhad-Davaripour/NLP_Article_Review/README.md

 # NLP_Article_Review
-In this repository, I've consolidated my summarized notes from various NLP (Natural Language Processing) articles that I've reviewed.
+In this repository, I've consolidated my summarized notes from various NLP (Natural Language Processing) topics.
+For content generation and information retrieval, I have mostly used LLMs, since most of these topics are outdated and have been implemented for years.